 Second Lieutenant | Infantry

-We started the attack about 5:00 a.m.
-It was just a short time into the attack that all hell broke loose.
+Years later, Jack Reynolds wrote some of his memories of that day: “It was just a short time into the attack that all hell broke loose.
 I mean it literally rained mortar rounds, grenades, and other small arms fire.
 Shortly into the attack, I was seriously wounded.
 I don’t remember if I yelled out or if Randy saw me go down.
 The last thing I remember was this dear man screaming to me and encouraging me to hold on as he was coming to help me.
 He barely got the words out of his mouth when an incoming round silenced his voice.
 Thanks, Randy—if for no more than your attempt.
-'You were my hero.' "
+You were my hero."

 Mackowiak, Robert C, and Carlos Coleman.
 “F Co.
 17th Inf - Randy Holland.”
 Feb.
 2017.

 MacMillan, Donald G. Central Arkansas Library System, https://arstudies.contentdm.oclc.org/digital/collection/p15728coll3/id/16767/rec/32.